 "Nice?!?!” the Vintner exclaimed — "It’s just Nice?!?!”

 And then he whipped around and grabbed a glass of wine sitting among a throng of pre-poured glasses sitting on the table behind him.
 "Here try this is” he said rather snidely.

-Working 30+ years in the trenches as a professional diamond buyer, enables one to develop an appreciation for the subtle nuances of diamond sparkle.
-Whereas the average Joe buying a diamond might not share my keen insight into the differences created by subtle shifts in proportions and facet structure.
+Working 35+ years in the trenches enables one to develop an appreciation for the subtle nuances of diamond sparkle.
+Whereas the average Joe buying a diamond might not share my keen insight into the differences.
+Especially since those are created by subtle shifts in proportions and facet structure.